 “If so it was unintentional,” Ziva said.
 “I presume you are referring to a movie?
 I have not seen it.
 There are more important things for me to do with my time.”

 “Hey, you can pick up useful tips from movies,” Tony said, as he pressed the button to call the elevator.
-“Like, there’s one scene, I think it was in a Schwarzenegger movie, where the bad guys go up in one elevator as the good guy comes down in the other and they miss each other.
-Or was it the other way around?”
+“Like, there’s one scene, I think it was in a Schwarzenegger movie, where the good guys go up in one elevator as the bad guy goes down in the other and he gets away.
+No, I’m wrong, it wasn’t Schwarzenegger, it was ‘The Peacemaker’, with George Clooney and Nicole Kidman.”

 “If you wish us to go up in separate elevators we can do so,” Ziva said, “but that would not be efficient.
 Especially as the receptionist gave us only the one card.”